kairos-io/kairos/docs/src/pages/reference/troubleshooting.md

 ## Get back the kubeconfig

-On all nodes which are deployed with the p2p full-mesh feature of the cluster it's possible to invoke `kairos get-kubeconfig` to recover the kubeconfig file.
+On all nodes, which are deployed with the P2P full-mesh feature of the cluster, it's possible to invoke `kairos get-kubeconfig` to recover the kubeconfig file.

 ## See also